Frequently Asked Questions

 Established open-source CDMs such as the OMOP take on data harmonization and standardization challenge for the entire EHR.
 The work of the Observational Health Data Sciences and Informatics (OHDSI) community has been a guiding force for the CLIF consortium throughout CLIF's development.
 However, the extract-transform-load (ETL) to a CDM is a major data engineering challenge, and data elements essential for the study of critical illness typically are not prioritized.
 Local CDM instances often completely omit granular critical illness data elements, such as ventilator settings for patients suffering from respiratory failure.

-table summarize information about the patient on admission to the hospital.
+CLIF is designed for critically ill hospitalized adults and does not represent outpatient encounters.
+The patient, hospitalization, and admission_diagnosis table summarize information about the patient on admission to the hospital.
 CLIF could be used as one part of a larger EHR study that requires outpatient data from before the admission.

 CLIF is currently not linked to established interoperability standards like Health Level Seven (HL7) Fast Healthcare Interoperability Resources (FHIR).
 Future data engineering directions include the development of HL7 FHIR queries to generate real-time CLIF tables.